Local Hamiltonian Problem with succinct ground state is MA-Complete: Preliminaries

 \subsection{CTMC related to $\FH$}

-Define $\FH\in \bR^{|S|\times |S|}$ as in Sec.~\ref{sec:FH}.
-It is worth noting that the norm of $\FH$, i.e. $\|\FH\|$, can be exponentially large, since $\langle x|\phi\rangle$ may be exponentially small for some $x$.
-As we discussed in the proof overview in Sec.~\ref{sec:proofoverview}, the exponentially large norm influences the mixing time in the quantum Monte Carlo methods designed for stoquastic Hamiltonians.
-To handle this problem, \cite{bravyi2022rapidly} defines a matrix $\GHt\in \bR^{|S|\times |S|}$ based on $\FH$.
+Define $\FH\in \bR^{|S|\times |S|}$ as in Section \ref{sec:FH}.
+It is worth noting that the norm of $\FH$, \textit{i.e.} $\|\FH\|$, can be exponentially large, since $\langle x|\phi\rangle$ may be exponentially small for some $x$.
+As we discussed in the proof overview in Section \ref{sec:proofoverview}, the exponentially large norm influences the mixing time in the quantum Monte Carlo methods designed for stoquastic Hamiltonians.
+To handle this problem, \cite{bravyi2022rapidly} describes a generic way of converting a stoquastic Hamiltonian into a generator matrix of a CTMC.
+More details can be found in Lemma 3 of \cite{bravyi2022rapidly}.
+As a concrete application, \cite{bravyi2022rapidly} applies this method to the Fixed node Hamiltonian and defines a matrix $\GHt\in \bR^{|S|\times |S|}$ based on $\FH$.
 Specifically, for any $x,y\in S$, define

-Where $\delta_{y,x}=1$ iff $x=y$ and $\delta_{y,x}=0$ otherwise.
+where $\delta_{y,x}=1$ iff $x=y$ and $\delta_{y,x}=0$ otherwise.
 To avoid confusion, we emphasize here that we will define a slightly different $\GH$ in the following section in Eq.~(\ref{eq:GH}), which is used in the final verification protocol.
-For now we temporarily focus on $\GHt$.
+For now, we temporarily focus on $\GHt$.
 It is worth noting that $\GHt$ is not symmetric.
 The properties of $\GHt$ are summarized as follows.